Stringhetta/Stringhetta/README.md

  ### Hi, I’m Matheus Stringhetta
--  i'm a student of Information Systems at the Federal University of Uberlândia
+I'm a student of Information Systems at the Federal University of Uberlândia.
+I currently work with software Q.A. and Java development.
--  I’m interested in make the difference in the IT area, developing solutions and going ahead of my time
+My focus is to become an expert in Java, using various types of technologies such as Spring, REST, SQL, continuous integration (Docker/Kubernetes) and many others, making the difference in the IT area, developing solutions and going ahead of my time

 ### Find me elsewhere